Deadliest Warrior season 1: Modern match

-Modern Match Reenactment
+Modern match reenactment

 Five Spetsnaz soldiers infiltrate a warehouse serving as the IRA's headquarters.
 On top of the building, an IRA sniper spots them and downs one of the Spetsnaz with his HK G3 sniper rifle.
 Inside, an IRA member constructing a nail bomb hears the gunshot and realizes that there are intruders.
 The IRA sniper fires at another Spetsnaz soldier, who runs behind a tree and avoids the shot.
 The four IRA members inside seize weapons and look for cover.
 The IRA sniper tries to shoot the Spetsnaz man behind the tree, but misses again.
 A Spetsnaz sniper sets up his Dragunov sniper rifle.
 He shoots, killing the gunman and knocking him off the rooftop.
 He signals to the others that it is now clear to enter the building.

 One of them opens the door and is met with gunfire from two AR-15 Armalites.
 He fires back with his AK74 carbine and ducks for cover behind drum barrels inside the door.
 Another Spetsnaz soldier gives him covering fire from the entrance.
 The Spetsnaz man on point shoots upward, engaging an IRA man who tries to shoot back, but his Armalite malfunctions.
 Now without a gun, he calls for the other IRA man with him to make a run for it.
 The leading Spetsnaz soldier calls for his team to pursue the IRA.
 As the two IRA men run a Spetsnaz RGD-5 grenade explodes and kills one of them.
 The other manages to escape.
 Two Spetsnaz soldiers run after him.
 They stop to shoot, not realizing there is an armed nail bomb right behind them.
 The IRA man is hit, but stays on his feet.
 He detonates the nail bomb with a remote control, killing one of the Spetsnaz soldiers.